 If you don’t have a high-end PC and want to make the game run smoother or are experiencing some performance issues, explore the following tweak guide to improve the performance.
-Let’s start with the system requirements for the game.
+We have also listed some common technical issues with The Witcher 2.

 It is not recommended that you play .avi or any other movie files in the background while playing the game.
 It can result in random crashes.
 You may even have to restart your system before the game gets back to normal.

 Anti-aliasing and crossfire features on AMD cards don’t seem to be friendly and may result in reduced performance.
 So if you are running the game on AMD cards, it is recommended that you turn off anti-aliasing and disable one GPU of the two.